AI-Secret-Agent/mvpdemo/README.md

 wpkey - this is your application pass in the form of  username:password  (create in user profile) proxyurl  -  this is the adress of your deployed app, https://yourappname.vercel.app/api/demo (https:// is required here the enpoint is /api/demo  https://yourappurl/api/demo

-If you deploy it and you visit the endpoint you should see {"message":"Method not allowed"}  this means the node is up and rejecting your attempt to "GET"
+When you deploy it and you visit the endpoint you should see {"message":"Method not allowed"}  this means the node is up and rejecting your attempt to "GET"

-If you add tasks and prompts in the Sheet, you can run generatecontent function and it will send a post request, which will post the response to your WordPress as a Draft.
+Add tasks and prompts in the Sheet, you can run generatecontent function and it will send a post request, which will post the response to your WordPress as a Draft.

-There is more detailed documentation below.
+If you get a html response, try removing or adding the / from the proxy url in your sheet properties (sometimes one works, sometimes the other)
+If you get a 401 error that means it is working and rejecting the authentication you should check that you have the correct OPENAI API key, check whitespaces, and make sure the proxy url has https:// if it's not a secure connection or your key is invalid you will get this error.

+Those are the most common issues, we will add a detailed troubleshooting guide as we move forward.
+Good Luck!

 # Table of Contents
 1. [Project Overview](#project-overview)